Sleepy Hollow, New York: Emergency services

 As of 2014, the village's police department had 27 officers, four school crossing guards, and three civilian employees.

 The village is also served by the New York State Police and Westchester County Department of Public Safety.

 Police officers from the villages of Sleepy Hollow and Dobbs Ferry, the town of Greenburgh, and the New York State Police make up a Marine / H.E.A.T.
 Unit.

 As of 2006, police base salaries in Sleepy Hollow were low compared to other Westchester County forces, in part due to the lower tax base.

 The Sleepy Hollow Fire Department began with organization of the North Tarrytown Fire Patrol on May 26, 1876.
 Within 25 years it had grown to five companies in three fire stations.
-As of 2019, there were three engines (Engines 85, 86 and 87), one tower ladder (Tower Ladder 38), one rescue (Rescue 12), and other equipment.
+As of 2019, there were three engines, one tower ladder, one rescue, and other equipment.
 The fire department is run by volunteers and responds to over 300 calls each year.
-The local hospital, Phelps Memorial, responds to hundreds of emergencies per year.
+The local Phelps Hospital responds to hundreds of emergencies per year.

 Emergency medical services in Sleepy Hollow depend on volunteers assisted by paid staff.
 The Ambulance Corps has two basic life support ambulances.
 Mount Pleasant Paramedics provides advanced life support.

+Education

+Most of Sleepy Hollow is in Union Free School District of the Tarrytowns while a portion is in Pocantico Hills Central School District.
+Sleepy Hollow High School is part of the Union Free School District of Tarrytowns.
+The mascot of the school is the Headless Horseman.
+It is consistently ranked in the top 5-10% of high schools in New York State.

+The Warner Library, member of Westchester Library System, is located on North Broadway just south of Patriot's Park where Tarrytown ends and Sleepy Hollow begins.
+The library has served both villages since 1929.
+It was built and gifted to the two communities by Worcester Reed Warner, a mechanical engineer, wealthy industrialist, and philanthropist, and his wife Cornelia.
+The library provides a wide variety of cultural and educational resources, from bilingual storytimes and thematic lectures to concerts and art workshops.